 Carrie’s research and training are in the area of organization science.
 She has published two books and more than 100 papers on such topics as authority structures at work, employment relations, and human and social capital development.
 Her research is field-based and has been conducted in such settings as steel mills, public schools, insurance firms, aerospace contractors, police departments, childcare centers, and nursing homes.
 Her book, Coping with Job Loss (with D. Feldman), was short listed for the National Academy of Management's Best Book of the Year Award.
 Her paper, Social Capital and Organizational Performance: Evidence from Urban Public Schools (with F. Pil) received the Alfred P. Sloan Foundation's Best Paper Prize in Industry Studies.
 She also received the Aspen Institute’s Faculty Pioneer Award for Academic Leadership, awarded for generating cutting-edge scholarship with a focus on social impact.
 She has been a resident scholar at the Rockefeller Foundation’s Bellagio Center and at the Russell Sage Foundation.
 She is a Fellow of the Academy of Management.

-Carrie was awarded the Viterbo Chair by the U.S. Fulbright Commission and has held visiting international appointments at the Australian Graduate School of Management; the University of Melbourne (Australia); London Business School; La Universita degli Studi della Tuscia (Italy); Universidad Federico Santa Maria (Chile); and Comenius University (Slovakia).
+Carrie was awarded the Viterbo Chair by the U.S. Fulbright Commission and has held visiting international appointments at the Australian Graduate School of Management; the University of Melbourne (Australia); London School of Economics; La Universita degli Studi della Tuscia (Italy); Universidad Federico Santa Maria (Chile); and Comenius University (Slovakia).
 Her research has been supported by the National Science Foundation, the Heinz Endowments, The Russell Sage Foundation, the Alfred P. Sloan Foundation, the Commonwealth Fund, and the Wallace Foundation, among others.

 At the University of Pittsburgh, Carrie is Director of the Center for Healthcare Management, a collaboration of the Katz School and the School of Medicine.
-The goals of the CHM are to facilitate interdisciplinary research addressing economic and workforce opportunities in the healthcare sector; and develop training and executive education programs that apply the research findings of the CHM to policy and practice.
+The goals of the CHM are to facilitate interdisciplinary research addressing health and well-being, and effective healthcare delivery; and develop training and executive education programs that apply the research findings of the CHM to policy and practice.

 Carrie’s teaching focuses on graduate students and executives.
 She works extensively with doctoral students in and outside the Katz School.
 Currently she is Academic Dean of the Marshall Webster Physician Leadership Program, and Academic Director of the Behavioral Health Fellows Program and the Executive MBA in Healthcare program.
 She developed the Katz School’s Management Essentials executive program and is past director of the Executive MBA Program and the Management Program for Executives.
 She has taught in various academic and executive programs in North America as well as Australia, Brazil, Chile, China, the Czech Republic, Ecuador, Hungary, Ireland, Italy, Slovakia, and the United Kingdom.